Seafari Joins Ocean Quest

 Coral Reefs are comprised of many complex organisms.
 In order to be able to breed coral correctly for the purpose of coral reef restoration requires a certain level of understanding which is only achieved through scientific experimentation.
 Corals are complex ‘Plants’.
 The world has already well documented over thousands of years how to plant trees however so far the knowledge of how to successfully plant coral reefs escapes most of us.

 Knowledge of generations

-A key point of knowledge is to firstly understand its importance!
-Teaching not just scuba divers but children who later may come to be plant the seed of knowledge, for a better word, which grows into passion and caring for coral reefs later on.
-We welcome all local schools or organisations to contact us to get involved.
+A key point of knowledge is to first understand its importance!
+Teaching not just scuba divers but children who later may come to plant the seed of knowledge, for a better word, which grows into the passion and caring for coral reefs later on.
+We welcome all local schools or organizations to contact us to get involved.

 In reality, there should be a whole lot more people involved in growing coral reefs.
 Divers and none scuba divers alike have access to millions of online videos showing both the beauty and unfortunately destruction of coral reefs every day.
 Never in history before has there been this large of a dive community and as many mainstream scuba divers posed in the perfect position to really absorb the importance that coral reefs play in the ocean habitats and do something about their destruction.

 Don’t Let Your Dives Go To Waste!